LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ```

-You now have `samples`, which contains a set of $x$ values that are randomly drawn from each distribution in the `Ensemble`.
+You now have `samples`, which contains a set of $x$ values that are randomly drawn from each distribution in the Ensemble.

-## Appending an `Ensemble` to another `Ensemble` of the same type
+## Appending an Ensemble to another Ensemble of the same type

-If you have created multiple `Ensembles` with the same parameterization, it can be easier to handle if they are all part of one `Ensemble`.
-You can use the {py:meth}`qp.Ensemble.append` method of the `Ensemble` to add an `Ensemble` of the same type to an existing `Ensemble`.
-This can only be done if the metadata for both `Ensembles` are the same.
-In particular, the coordinates (i.e. "xvals" or "bins") must be the same for both `Ensembles`.
-For example, to append two histogram `Ensembles` together, first we create the two separate `Ensembles`:
+If you have created multiple Ensembles with the same parameterization, it can be easier to handle if they are all part of one Ensemble.
+You can use the {py:meth}`qp.Ensemble.append` method of the Ensemble to add an Ensemble of the same type to an existing Ensemble.
+This can only be done if the metadata for both Ensembles are the same.
+In particular, the coordinates (i.e. "xvals" or "bins") must be the same for both Ensembles.
+For example, to append two histogram Ensembles together, first we create the two separate Ensembles:

 ```{doctest}